ibm-cloud-docs/vpc/pps-about.md

 # About Private Path services
 {: #private-path-service-intro}

 Private Path services provide private connectivity for {{site.data.keyword.cloud_notm}} and third-party services.
-A Private Path service requires a Private Path network load balancer to deploy a service on IBM Cloud and a Virtual Private Endpoint (VPE) gateway for consumers to connect to the service.
+A Private Path service requires a Private Path network load balancer (NLB) to deploy a service on IBM Cloud and a Virtual Private Endpoint (VPE) gateway for consumers to connect to the service.
 Traffic stays on the IBM backbone without traversing the internet.
 {: shortdesc}

-The typical process for creating private connectivity between Providers and Consumers is as follows:
+The typical process for creating private connectivity between providers and consumers is as follows:

  1. The provider creates a Private Path service.
  1. The provider associates their Private Path service with a Private Path NLB.
  1. The provider shares pertinent information with service consumers, including a unique Private Path service Cloud Resource Name (CRN).
  1. The consumer creates a VPE gateway that configures the Private Path service's CRN.
-In turn, a connection request is sent to the service Provider.
+In turn, a connection request is sent to the service provider.
  1. The provider permits or denies the consumer's request and sets up an account policy, if need be (alternatively, the provider can set up an account policy to automatically permit or deny consumer requests).
  1. The consumer is notified of the status of the connection request.
 If permitted, the consumer can access the service; if denied, the consumer can contact the provider for further details.